Back to Support List

 Read First Technical support is also provided during business hours at 1-866-445-3984 Extension #3 or via the contact page.

 100/800 foam is used for cracks that are from 1/64 of an inch to 1/32 of an inch that has been leaking and can be injected using auto-injectors or high-pressure Packers.
-LV polyurethane foam is a single component all polyurethane urethane that has an activator added just before injection and will stay active for approximately 7 days.
+LV polyurethane foam is a single component, these polyurethanes have an activator added just before injection and will stay active for approximately 7 days.

 foam is our standard injection product for most leaking basement walls and problems, it is true two-component polyurethane that is mixed just before injection and chemically reacts with water to that can expand over 20 times its volume size.
 Standard 102 can be used on cracks from just less than 1/16 of an inch to up to 3/8 of an inch wide and will be completely cured usually within a few hours but will stop the water immediately.
-Standard 102 polyurethane is available in several formats, one in our kit 1 auto-injector system and with our semi Pro DIY systems 10 ft 20 ft 30 ft kits.
-Contractors can purchase the 102 polyurethane in standard dual tube sets.
+Standard 102 polyurethane is available in several formats, one in our kit 1 auto-injector system and with our semi Pro DIY systems 10-60ft polyurethane crack injection kits.
+Contractors can purchase the 102 polyurethane in standard dual-tube sets.

 is used to fill large voids and gaps in walls such as where pipes have been removed.
 This product cures very fast and requires it to be injected as quickly as possible as it expands aggressively, it will also build up a fair amount of heat in the process.
 120 structural foam does not require water to be present for the chemical reaction and is typically used for cracks that are from 3/8 of an inch to 1 inch wide.
 Wide cracks must be also supported using carbon fiber Stitches or grid straps, structural foam cannot be crushed but has no tensile strength for holding a wall and thus the requirement for carbon fiber reinforcement.
 It is a good substitute for epoxy, in this case, to help reduce the cost of the repair.